saymrwulf/llm-playground/notes.md

-2023-12-25T17:55:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (llm-playground) 2023-12-25T04:33:00 - Implementing approach from a new paper read last night (llm-playground) 2024-01-19T03:47:00 - Minor doc updates: linking to article on quantization (llm-playground)
+2023-12-25T17:55:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (llm-playground) 2023-12-25T04:33:00 - Implementing approach from a new paper read last night (llm-playground) 2024-01-19T03:47:00 - Minor doc updates: linking to article on quantization (llm-playground) 2024-01-19T07:45:00 - Minor doc updates: linking to article on quantization (llm-playground)